WHAT IS CBD?

 - Has been shown to cause anxiety in some users

-- Still illegal in some parts of the United States and the rest of the world
+- Still illegal in many parts of the United States and the rest of the world

-- Directly binds to CB1 and CB2 receptors
+- Directly binds to CB1 and CB2 cannabinoid receptors

 - Binds to the orthosteric receptor site